-- Those with a selected adult living with one teen (n=429), and - Those with a selected adult living with two or more teens (n=60).
+- Those with a selected adult living with one teen (n=418), and - Those with a selected adult living with two or more teens (n=68).

 The latter group had very high within-household selection weighting factors compared to the former group.
 The results of this comparison showed that among 18 key statistics, only one was significantly different across the two groups.
-Even though these comparisons are limited by small sample sizes, any inferences that can be made from this dataset about this subgroup (adults living with teens) will face the same constraint.
+Even though these comparisons are limited by small sample sizes, any inferences that can be made from this dataset about this subgroup (adults living with teens) face the same constraint.
 Therefore, the weights were smoothed across these two groups of adults with teens.
-The sum of the within-household selection weights was held constant, but the weights for adults living with more than one teen were reduced and the weights for adults living with just one teen were increased by the same total amount, such that the sum of the within-household selection weights remained the same across all 489 cases before and after the adjustment.
-The smoothed version of this probability of selection is denoted π_a^ .
+The sum of the within-household selection weights was held constant, but the weights for adults living with more than one teen were reduced and the weights for adults living with just one teen were increased by the same total amount, such that the sum of the within-household selection weights remained the same across all 486 cases before and after the adjustment.
+The smoothed version of this probability of selection is denoted π_1^ .

-7 Two-Phase Sampling
+7. Two-Phase Sampling

-Each NSFG calendar quarter consists of two phases.
-In the first 10 weeks of the quarter, interviewers screened selected lines in assigned segments, conducted main interviews in households with eligible persons, and updated or prepared "scratch" listings for the segments allocated in the next calendar quarter.
+Each NSFG calendar quarter consisted of two phases, which allowed a for a fifth stage of selection into Phase 2.
+In the first 10 weeks of the quarter (Phase 1), interviewers screened selected lines in assigned segments, conducted main interviews in households with eligible persons, and updated listings for the segments allocated in the next calendar quarter.
 After 10 weeks of data collection, there remained addresses that had not been successfully screened and sample persons who had not yet completed the interview.
-If the data collection were halted at the end of 10 weeks, these unscreened lines and sample persons not yet interviewed would contribute to nonresponse bias.
-A "double or two-phase sample design" (Hansen and Hurwitz, 1946) was instituted for the remaining two weeks of the quarter as a method to reduce the nonresponse bias in survey statistics.
-Groves and Heeringa (2006)

-expanded on this design by recommending that design phases include protocols that are complementary such that the biases across the phases are cancelled out.
+If the data collection were halted at the end of 10 weeks, these unscreened sample lines and selected sample persons not yet interviewed would contribute to nonresponse bias.
+A "double or two-phase sample design" (Hansen and Hurwitz, 1946) was instituted for the remaining two weeks of the quarter (Phase 2) as a method to reduce the nonresponse bias in survey statistics.
+Groves and Heeringa (2006) expanded on this design by recommending that design phases include protocols that are complementary such that the biases across the phases are cancelled out.

-In the NSFG continuous design for the years 2015-2017, as in prior years of the continuous NSFG, a subsample of one-third of nonrespondents was chosen for weeks 11 and 12 of each quarter based on study of the history of the first 10 weeks' sample.
-Study staff developed response propensity models to predict the probability that a given case yields a completed screening interview or a completed main interview (see Groves et al., 2009, for details of the propensity models).
+In the NSFG continuous design for the years 2017-2019, as in prior years of the continuous NSFG, a subsample of one-third of nonrespondents was chosen for weeks 11 and 12 of each quarter based on study of the history of the first 10 weeks' sample.
+Study staff at ISR developed response propensity models to predict the probability that a given case would yield a completed screening interview or a completed main interview (see Groves et al., 2009, for details of the propensity models).
 Within a PSU, two of the three segments were randomly sampled to be included in the second phase.
 These segments were selected using the sum of the estimated response propensities in each segment as a measure of size and selecting two of three using PPS sampling.